sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ###Power

 There are two USB-C connectors on the board.
+One is a UART/I<sup>2</sup>C connector, the other is the direct USB connector.
 Input VCC range is between <b>3.3V-4.3V</b>.

 <figure markdown>